aarons/mystic-cryptic/README.md

 ./restore.sh -f /path/to/files.zip.lrz.enc.12345678 -o /where/to/put/decrypted-backup
 ```

-This command will take `/path/to/files.zip.lrz.enc.12345678`, decrypt it using the ENCRYPTION_KEY environment variable, and decompress it to `/where/to/put/backup/files.zip`.
+This command will take `/path/to/files.zip.lrz.enc.12345678`, decrypt it using the ENCRYPTION_KEY environment variable, and `lrzip` decompress it to `/where/to/put/decrypted-backup/files.zip`.
 The original encrypted file is retained in case of problems with the ENCRYPTION KEY.
+The zip file is left un-expanded, allowing the user to relocate it as needed.

 ### Parameter Details

 - -f: The file to decrypt and decompress (required).
 - -o: The output directory.
 The filename is restored with the original filename (required).

-## Issues
+## Contributing

+Contributions are welcome!

 The [issues tab](https://github.com/aarons/mystic-cryptic/issues) has enhancement ideas and bugs.
 Please use that to raise any new issues, or to look for ideas on ways to contribute.

-## Contributing

-Contributions are welcome!
 For PRs, please include:
 - the problem you're solving as well as a link to the issue it resolves
 - an explanation of your implementation
 - details of how you tested your solution